Photo by John Soares

 Friday Swaps.

-Influential roots-pop-cowpunk band Scruffy The Cat recently got the long-overdue anthology treatment from two labels.
+Influential roots-pop-cowpunk band Scruffy The Cat got the long-overdue anthology treatment from two labels.
 Sony Music digitally released Time Never Forgets: The Anthology, the band's complete catalog of two albums and two EP's.
 Simultaneously, Omnivore Recordings released The Good Goodbye,

 a comprehensive collection of previously-unreleased rarities.
 Pete